 - torpedo launch and recovery vessel

 - nuclear – powered aircraft carrier

-- The list of important chapters provided below should be followed and notes from each should be made separately so as to revise them periodically.
+- The list of important chapters provided below should be followed, and notes from each should be made separately to revise them periodically.

-- Visit the ministry websites whenever any such topic is read so as to substantiate it with updated information
+- Visit the ministry websites whenever any such topic is read to substantiate it with updated information

 4. Important Chapters in India Year Book for UPSC

 |India Year Book – Important Chapters to Read|

 |National Symbols||Communications and Information Technology||Food and Civil Supplies|

 |Basic Economic Data (Recommended to focus more on Economic Survey)||Transport|